CHollingworth/Lampray/docs/building.md

 ninja
 ```

-Now you can launch Lampray at anytime by running the following command in your terminal:
+Now you can launch Lampray at anytime by running the following command:

 ```bash
 ~/Lampray/Build/Lampray